Arnn Elementary students become changemakers for school project

 |0

-This work, Arnn Elementary students become changemakers for school project [Image 5 of 5], by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arnn Elementary students become changemakers for school project, by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.